-- If scale indicator does not point to 0, loosen scale indicator screw with a screwdriver.
-Adjust scale indicator within slot and retighten screw. - If blade angle is wrong, adjust the 90° stop screw (left of the blade, looking from the front).
-See Figure 46.
-Start by turning the 90° stop screw three or four times with a 4 mm hex key. - Turn bevel handwheel clockwise once, then back counterclockwise to square blade with table. - Tighten the 90° stop screw and recheck that the blade is square in a 90° position.
+■ If the scale indicator does not point to 0, loosen the scale indicator with a screwdriver, adjust it within the slot and retighten the screw.

+- If the blade angle is wrong, adjust the 90° stop screw (left of the blade, looking from the front).
+See Figure 53.
+Start by turning the 90° stop screw three or four times with a 4 mm hex key. - Turn the bevel handwheel clockwise once, then back counterclockwise to square blade with table. - Tighten the 90° stop screw and recheck that the blade is square in a 90° position.
 If not, repeat.

 When blade is square, check scale indicator.
 If it is not at zero, reset scale indicator as before. - Check the 45° setting.
-Tilt the blade with the bevel handwheel as far as it will go to the left.
-Place square against the blade (be sure the square is not against one of the saw teeth).
-If the blade is not at 45°, unscrew the 45° stop screw (right of blade), turn handwheel until blade is correct, and tighten the screw.
-Recheck and repeat if necessary. - Check that the scale indicator is at 45°. - If not, loosen scale indicator with a screwdriver, adjust it within the slot, and retighten the screw.
+Tilt the blade with the bevel handwheel as far as it will go left.
+Place the square against the blade (be sure the square is not against one of the saw teeth).
+If the blade is not at 45°, unscrew the 45° stop screw (right of blade), turn the handwheel until the blade is correct, and tighten the screw.
+Recheck and repeat if necessary. - Check that the scale indicator is at 45°. - If not, loosen the scale indicator with a screwdriver, adjust it within the slot and retighten the screw.